“It’s been seven weeks since I’ve heard from Portia, Father Thomas,” I said.

-I twisted and pulled, as hard as I can.
-Then, door knob let go, It turned with ease, and the door fell open without any struggle.
+I twisted and pulled, as hard as I could.
+Then, the door knob let go.
+It turned with ease, and the door fell open without any struggle.

 There was ink everyone.
 It was unmistakable how drenched in raw ink the room really was.
 The ceilings, the walls, the floors, the…